Ahad-Kamal/Starship/READ_ME.txt

 No known compile errors or warnings.
 There was an issue with the game crashing upon game over or game victory that I was encountering.
 The thing is though is that this crash was inconsistent.
 I believe I've solved the issue and I haven't encountered this issue since submitting Starship Playable, but letting you know in case it happens to you.

+(Dec 8th)
+Another potential issue is that sometimes enemies may get stuck offscreen, I couldn't fix this bug and it isn't consistent, but I added a debug key to go the next wave in case this happens

 Deep Learning